davidbannon/libqt6pas/README.md

-Its possible that libraries for pacman and for arm and arm64 will appear here if there seems a demand.
+Its possible that libraries for pacman and for arm and arm64 will appear here soon.

-libqt6pas is an interface between a (Qt6) Lazarus application and the Qt6 libraries.
+**libqt6pas** is an interface between a (Qt6) Lazarus application and the Qt6 libraries.
 Not all Qt6 functions are available, only those necessary for Lazarus functionality.
 See https://wiki.freepascal.org/Qt6_Interface